HunterSides/JMES-alpha-demo/README.md

 TODO:
     - Add additional validations when sending and receiving JMES
     - update DB & interface to reflect users balance after a transaction has occurred
+    - abstract query functions and all crud functionality (possibly using mongoose models)
+    - launch server and app in parallel (concurrently)